szepeviktor/debian-server-tools/webserver/laravel/README.md

 - Document everything in `hosting.yml`
 - Git repository and SSH key
+- The first commit must be a tagged release of `laravel/laravel`
 - Default Apache virtualhost + PHP FPM pool + SSL certificate
 - Apache config
 - PHP extensions and directives (declared also in `php-env-check.php`)